Sometimes the most dangerous security threats come from inside the firewall.

 A small minority of employees and other trusted individuals will compromise their organisations, whether by accident or design.
 Motivations for insider threats include:

 These motivations are as old as time.
 However, because being connected to corporate networks gives individuals access to more network assets than ever, the incident rate of these types of security events has soared.
 In 2007, a KPMG study reported that only 7% of attacks involved insiders.
-By 2015, IBM estimated that insiders caused at least 60% of security incidents.

 Since the pandemic, insider threat risk has skyrocketed.
 Incidence rates have grown by almost 50% since 2020.
 The cost of a typical insider threat incident has also risen by over 30%.